What’s Changed in 2026-2027 for Florida Hunters

 General Safety & Conduct

-• Do not hunt protected species (e.g., panthers, bears).
+- Do not hunt protected species (e.g., panthers; bears outside an approved bear permit).

 Hunting on Public vs. Private Land in Florida